EdJoPaTo/website-stalker-example/io/moia/en.md

 [Find out more](https://help.moia.io/hc/en-us)

 \*Save your coupon code once and it entitles you to two rides in Hamburg at a 30% discount.
 The coupon code is valid until 01.09.2024 and cannot be combined with other coupons.
 You can find our general coupon conditions [here](https://www.moia.io/en/voucher_conditions).

-\*\*When purchasing the regular Smart Saver 25, customers receive a 25% discount on every booked MOIA ride for a period of 30 days at the price of €9.90.
-During the promotional period from August 15, 2024, to November 14, 2024, customers who have not previously purchased a Smart Saver have the opportunity to buy a trial Smart Saver 25 at a reduced price of €4.95.
-The trial offer for the Smart Saver 25 is exclusively available to customers who have never purchased a Smart Saver before.
-Customers who have previously purchased a Smart Saver are excluded from this trial offer.
-After the 30-day validity period of the trial Smart Saver 25 expires, the discount will no longer apply.
-Purchasing a new Smart Saver 25 will then only be possible at the regular price of €9.90.

-\*\*\*Calculated for the Smart Saver 25 with a 30-day duration for €4.95, based on the average fares of a MOIA ride.